Documentation

 Installation

-Follow these two steps to get Flowlenz running.
+Follow these steps to get Flowlenz running.
 The entire process takes under 5 minutes.

 1